How to Transfer Property to an LLC: A 5-Step Guide

 If you're in the process of buying or selling a house, you are likely to come across a ton of paperwork.
 While each of these documents serves an important purpose, perhaps one of the most important documents you'll come across is the real estate purchase agreement.

-Given that it sets the terms of the transaction, you should understand what a purchase agreement is and its role in a real estate transaction, especially if you’re buying a house for the first time.
+Given that it sets the terms of the transaction, you should understand what a purchase agreement is and its role in a real estate transaction, especially if you’re a first-time home buyer.
 The more you know about it, the more likely your home sale or purchase will go smoothly.

 A real estate purchase agreement is a contract where a buyer and seller agree to transfer a piece of real estate.
 In addition to binding the parties to the deal, this contract also outlines the terms of the sale, such as what property is being sold and for how much.